robotlolita/siren/documentation/platform-design.md

 so different lexical regions may have a particular message name (e.g.:
 `as-string`) resolve to two different message objects in the same object.

-Since one of its goals is to provide an interactive platform, Mermaid is a fully reflective system, and meta-data can be attached to any object, as well as queried at any time during the execution of the program.
+Since one of its goals is to provide an interactive platform, Siren is a fully reflective system, and meta-data can be attached to any object, as well as queried at any time during the execution of the program.
 Users need to acquire the proper Mirror to reflect on the parts of the object they're interested in.

-Another major goal in Mermaid is to be used as a programming language for teaching.
+Another major goal in Siren is to be used as a programming language for teaching.
 Within this goal, the ability of understanding programs through examples, exploring them and extrapolating from them is essential.
 This fits nicely with the prototypical OO model, since the core idea in the model is to